reflectoring/reflectoring.github.io/_posts/2021-04-25-spring-cloud-aws-sqs.md

 ## Configuring the Dependencies

-As with all Spring project, Spring Initialiser provides an easy method to generate a project.
-Let us add all the dependencies we are going to need and then open the project in our favorite IDE.

-Let us create a Spring Boot project with the help of the [Spring boot Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.4.5.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik&artifactId=springcloudsqs&name=springcloudsqs&description=Demo%20project%20for%20Spring%20cloud%20sqs&packageName=io.pratik.springcloudsqs&dependencies=web).
+Let us create a Spring Boot project with the help of the [Spring boot Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.4.5.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik&artifactId=springcloudsqs&name=springcloudsqs&description=Demo%20project%20for%20Spring%20cloud%20sqs&packageName=io.pratik.springcloudsqs&dependencies=web,lombok), and then open the project in our favorite IDE.

-For configuring Spring Cloud AWS, let us add a separate Spring Cloud AWS BOM in our `pom.xml` file using this`dependencyManagement` block :
+For configuring Spring Cloud AWS, let us add a separate Spring Cloud AWS BOM in our `pom.xml` file using this `dependencyManagement` block :

 ```xml
   <dependencyManagement>